 Whether you’ve recently noticed changes in your reading vision or you have been relying on glasses for many years, it’s never too late to explore your options for treating presbyopia.

 If you would like to free yourself from the constraints of reading glasses, book a consultation today for a full assessment and discussion of your treatment options.

 Dr Patrick Versace is a highly regarded refractive and cataract surgeon who specialises in presbyopia correction.
 He has expertise in corneal inlays, multifocal lenses and laser eye surgery.
-He practices at Vision Eye Institute Bondi Junction and Vision Eye Institute Hurstville.
+He practises at Vision Eye Institute Hurstville.

 All medical and surgical procedures have potential complications.
 Check with your doctor before proceeding.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.